lb3361/gigatron-lcc/README.md

   *  The second block, located at addresses `0x90-0xbf`, contains 24 general purpose sixteen bits registers named `R0` to `R23`.
      Register pairs named can hold longs.
 Register triplets named can hold floats.
-Registers `R0` to `R7` are called-saved registers.
-Registers `R8` to `R15` can be used to pass arguments to functions.
+Registers `R0` to `R7` are callee-saved registers.
+Registers `R8` to `R15` are used to pass arguments to functions.
 Registers `R15` to `R22` are used for temporaries.
 Register `R23` or `SP` is the stack pointer.

 The function prologue first saves `vLR` and constructs a stack frame by adjusting `SP`.
 It then saves the callee-saved registers onto the stack.
-Nonleaf functions also save 'vLR' in the stack frame and copy the argument passed in a registers to their final location.
-In contrast, leaf functions keep the saved `vLR` in a register and keep arguments passed in registers where they are because these registers are no longer needed for further calls.
+Nonleaf functions save 'vLR' in the stack frame and copy the argument passed in a registers to their final location.
+In contrast, leaf functions keep arguments passed in registers where they are because these registers are no longer needed for further calls.
 In the same vein, nonleaf functions allocate callee-saved registers for local variables, whereas leaf functions use callee-saved registers in last resord and often avoid having to construct a stack-frame alltogether.
+Leaf functions that do not need to allocate space on the stack can use a register to save VLR and become entirely frameless.
+Sometimes one can help this by using `register` when declaring local variables.
+I have to find a way to make lcc more aggressive in that respect.

 Saving `vLR` allows us to use `CALLI` as a long jump without fearing to erase the function return address.